szaghi/adam/src/app/nasto/README.md

 <a name="top"></a>

-# NASTO (CUDA)
+# NASTO

-> ADAM for Navier-Stokes equations, GPU backend.
+> ADAM for Navier-Stokes equations.

 NASTO is an application developed on top of ADAM framework to solve compressible Navier-Stokes conservation equations.
-This is the GPU-based backend.

 The main NASTO documentation is contained in the following sections: